observablehq/plot/README.md

 * **strokeDasharray** - a comma-separated list of dash lengths (in pixels)
 * **mixBlendMode** - the [blend mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode) (*e.g.*, *multiply*)

+Where it makes sense, all marks support the following optional channels:

+* **fill** - a fill color; bound to the *color* scale
+* **fillOpacity** - a fill opacity; bound to the *opacity* scale
+* **stroke** - a stroke color; bound to the *color* scale
+* **strokeOpacity** - a stroke opacity; bound to the *opacity* scale
+* **title** - a tooltip (a string of text, possibly with newlines)

+The **fill**, **fillOpacity**, **stroke**, and **strokeOpacity** options can be specified as either channels or constants.
+When the fill or stroke is specified as a function or array, it is interpreted as a channel; when the fill or stroke is specified as a string, it is interpreted as a constant if a valid CSS color and otherwise it is interpreted as a column name for a channel.
+Similarly when the fill or stroke opacity is specified as a number, it is interpreted as a constant; otherwise it is interpeted as a channel.
+When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.

 ### Area

 [<img src="./img/area.png" width="320" height="198" alt="an area chart">](https://observablehq.com/@data-workflows/plot-area)